aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-create-performance-profiles.adoc.md

 The Performance Profile Creator (PPC) tool requires `must-gather` data.
 As a cluster administrator, run `must-gather` to capture information about your cluster.

 !!! note
-    In earlier versions of {product-title}, the Performance Addon Operator provided automatic, low latency performance tuning for applications.
-In {product-title} 4.11, these functions are part of the Node Tuning Operator.
+    In earlier versions of OpenShift Container Platform, the Performance Addon Operator provided automatic, low latency performance tuning for applications.
+In OpenShift Container Platform 4.11, these functions are part of the Node Tuning Operator.
 However, you must still use the `performance-addon-operator-must-gather` image when running the `must-gather` command.

 -   Access to the cluster as a user with the `cluster-admin` role.